Lower Maumee River Sediment Remediation Project

 How will the pollution be removed and where will it go?

 The project partners are working with a design team to develop a cleanup plan for the sites.
 The plan will be developed in coordination with the cleanup alternative recommended by the U.S. Army Corps of Engineers in 2023.
-To learn more about this and other previous studies for these areas, go to Previous Studies below.
-The team is currently in the field doing sampling and surveys as part of a Pre-Design Investigation.
-To learn more, see Project Updates below.

 Who is funding this project and who are the project team members?